Praneshss/Tensor-Regression-based-Modeling-Attack-on-PUFs/README.md

 A Computationally Efficient Tensor Regression Network based Modeling Attack on XOR Arbiter PUF and its Variants (ECP-TRN)

 ## Introduction
 This repository contains the Tensorflow implementation of the IEEE TCAD paper [A Computationally Efficient Tensor Regression Network based Modeling Attack on XOR Arbiter PUF and its Variants](https://ieeexplore.ieee.org/abstract/document/9233262).
+Please follow the instructions below for usage.

-##Folder Structure
+## Folder Structure
 The folder structures should be the same as following
 ```
 ECP-TRN